Tin(II) sulfide: Synthesis

+SnS also forms when aqueous solutions of tin(II) salts are treated with hydrogen sulfide.
+This conversion is a step in qualitative inorganic analysis.

+At cryogenic temperatures, stannous chloride dissolves in liquid hydrogen sulfide.
+It then decomposes to the sulfide, but only slowly.

+Structure

+At temperatures above 905 K, SnS undergoes a second order phase transition to β-SnS (space group: Cmcm, No. 63).
+A new polymorph of SnS exists based upon the cubic crystal system, known as π-SnS (space group: P213, No. 198).

-Tin(II) sulfide is a dark brown or black solid, insoluble in water, but soluble in concentrated hydrochloric acid.
-Tin(II) sulfide is insoluble in (NH4)2S.
-It has a layer structure similar to that of black phosphorus.
-As per black phosphorus, tin(II) sulfide can be ultrasonically exfoliated in liquids to produce atomically thin semiconducting SnS sheets that have a wider optical band gap (>1.5 eV) compared to the bulk crystal.
+Herzenbergite (α-SnS) can be exfoliated to form layered structure similar to that of black phosphorus, featuring 3-coordinate Sn and S centers.
+Analogous to black phosphorus, tin(II) sulfide can be ultrasonically exfoliated in liquids to produce atomically thin semiconducting SnS sheets that have a wider optical band gap (>1.5 eV) compared to the bulk crystal.

 Photovoltaic applications

-Tin(II) sulfide is an interesting potential candidate for next generation thin-film solar cells.
+Tin(II) sulfide has been evaluated as a candidate for thin-film solar cells.
 Currently, both cadmium telluride and CIGS (copper indium gallium selenide) are used as p-type absorber layers, but they are formulated from toxic, scarce constituents.
-Tin(II) sulfide, by contrast, is formed from cheap, earth abundant elements, and is nontoxic.
+Tin(II) sulfide, by contrast, is formed from cheap, earth-abundant elements, and is nontoxic.
 This material also has a high optical absorption coefficient, p-type conductivity, and a mid range direct band gap of 1.3-1.4 eV, required electronic properties for this type of absorber layer.
 Based on the a detailed balance calculation using the material bandgap, the power conversion efficiency of a solar cell utilizing a tin(II) sulfide absorber layer could be as high as 32%, which is comparable to crystalline silicon.
 Finally, Tin(II) sulfide is stable in both alkaline and acidic conditions.
 All aforementioned characteristics suggest tin(II) sulfide as an interesting material to be used as a solar cell absorber layer.

-At present, tin(II) sulfide thin films for use in photovoltaic cells are still in the research phase of development with power conversion efficiencies currently less than 5%.
-Barriers for use include a low open circuit voltage and an inability to realize many of the above properties due to challenges in fabrication, but tin(II) sulfide still remains a promising material if these technical challenges are overcome.
+Power conversion efficiencies for tin(II) sulfide thin films in photovoltaic cells are less than 5%.
+Barriers for use include a low open circuit voltage and an inability to realize many of the above properties due to challenges in fabrication.